 Who Can Be Charged?

 Oftentimes, when a large number of people are charged in a conspiracy there are often alleged participants that have never met nor spoken to one another and who often do not know each other.
 In such cases it is not uncommon for someone who played a comparatively minor role in an agreement to be accused in the larger drug trafficking conspiracy with other players who allegedly had a much more significant role.

 The law of conspiracy allows prosecutors to bring in much more evidence than they would otherwise be able to admit in cases where conspiracy is not charged.
 For example, the statements of alleged co-conspirators are often admitted without the usual safeguards that disfavor admitting co-defendant statements into evidence against the other defendants.

 Call Terry Eaton Today

-If you are facing federal conspiracy and/or fraud charges, or you have reason to believe you are under investigation for such charges, you should immediately contact a dedicated federal criminal defense attorney.
+If you are facing federal conspiracy and/or fraud charges, or you have reason to believe you are under investigation for such charges, you should immediately contact a dedicated federal conspiracy attorney.
 Call Terry Eaton today to schedule a consultation in which he will be able to explain the process that you face and provide you with the information that you will need to determine your best course of action.
 Call (202) 600-9900 to schedule your initial, no-cost consultation.